TetronIO/JIM/README.md

 ## Roadmap
 JIM is in active development.
 There are many plans for new features.
 Check back soon for more details.

+## More Information
+Please go to https://tetron.io/jim for more information.